andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 ## Analysis

-We will conduct a replication study of the Dorian Twitter study using data from Hurrican Ida.
+We will conduct a replication study of the Dorian Twitter study using data from Hurricane Ida.
 One aspect of the

+Adjust the computational environment

+bind RDS files to make replication easier

+Change normalization process

 To better the reproducibility study of Malcomb (2014), I will be expanding the written analysis and more directly addressing discrepancies between the original study and the reproduction.